ShivankK26/Router-Academy-Courses/src/content/docs/Router Nitro/Understanding Router Nitro/module 8.md

     cd my-nitro-project
     ```

-2. Initialize a <code>package.json</code> file, which will Manage your Project's Dependencies, using Yarn -
+2. Initialize a <code>package.json</code> file, which will Manage your Project's Dependencies, using `yarn` -

     ```
     yarn init -y
     ```

-3. Install TypeScript as a Development Dependency using Yarn -
+3. Install TypeScript as a Development Dependency using `yarn` -

     ```
     yarn add -D typescript